 The general rule about litter boxes is that you need one litter box in addition to the number of cats (the so-called n+1 rule).
 So, if you have one cat, you need two litter boxes; if you have three cats – four litter boxes, and so on.

-Put the litter box where you would see it and clean it often.
+Put the litter box where you would see it and clean it often (it is very practical if you have furniture for hiding cat litter box).
 Leaving a smelly litter box in the basement will drive your cat away from it and you’ll have a bigger problem on your hands.

 Here’s what you need to know when you set up a litter box for your new cat: